Great hall: Architectural detail

-The hall would originally have had a central hearth, with the smoke rising through the hall to a vent in the roof, examples can be seen at Stokesay Castle and Ludlow Castle.
-Later chimneys were added, and it would then have one of the largest fireplaces of the palace, manor house or castle, frequently large enough to walk and stand inside.
-The hearth was used for heating and also for some of the cooking, although for larger structures a medieval kitchen would customarily lie on a lower level for the bulk of the cooking.
-Commonly the fireplace would have an elaborate overmantel with stone or wood carvings or even plasterwork which might contain coats of arms, heraldic mottoes (usually in Latin), caryatids or another adornment.
+The hall would originally have had a central hearth, with the smoke rising through a vent in the roof.
+Examples can be seen at Stokesay Castle and Ludlow Castle.
+Chimneys were later added, and it would then have one of the largest fireplaces of the palace, manor house or castle, frequently big enough to walk and stand inside.
+Where there was a wall fireplace, it was generally at the dais end of the hall with the bay window, as at Raglan Castle, so the lord could get the most heat and light.
+The hearth was used for heating and also for some of the cooking, although most houses had a dedicated kitchen for the bulk of the cooking.
+The fireplace would commonly have an elaborate overmantel with stone or wood carvings or plasterwork which might contain coats of arms, heraldic mottoes (usually in Latin), caryatids or another adornment.
 In the upper halls of French manor houses, the fireplaces were usually very large and elaborate.

-Typically, the great hall had the most beautiful decorations in it, as well as on the window frame mouldings on the outer wall.
+The great hall typically had the finest decorations, as well as on the window frame mouldings of the outer wall.
 Many French manor houses have very beautifully decorated external window frames on the large mullioned windows that light the hall.
 This decoration clearly marked the window as belonging to the lord's private hall.
 It was where guests slept.